syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 One of Kratix capabilities is its ability to efficiently orchestrate and schedule workloads across a fleet of clusters.
-This is achieved by harnessing the power of GitOps, where documents are written to a centralized store and subsequently applied to the designated clusters responsible for executing the specified workload.
+This is achieved by harnessing the power of GitOps, where documents are written to a centralised store and subsequently applied to the designated clusters responsible for executing the specified workload.
 Within Kratix, these clusters are referred to as _workers_.